-The Board is responsible pursuant to the Swedish Companies Act for the company's internal control.
-This work is mainly conducted through effective and structured board work as by responsibility being delegated to the CEO.
+The Board has pursuant to the Swedish Companies Act ultimate responsibility for the company's internal control.
+This work is mainly conducted through effective and structured board work as by tasks being delegated to the CEO.
 Internal control of financial reporting is based on how operations are conducted and how the organisation is built up.
 Authority and responsibility are documented and have been communicated in documents such as internal guidelines and manuals.
 This applies, for example, to the division of work between the Board on the one hand and the CEO on the other hand and the other bodies set up by the Board, instructions for powers of authorisation as well as accounting and reporting instructions.
 This also serves to reduce the risk of irregularities and inappropriate favouring of a third party at the company's expense.

 In the internal control of financial reporting, the parent company is assessed separately and each individual holding is assessed separately, regardless of whether they are subsidiaries or associates.
 Assessments are made both ahead of an acquisition and during the ownership period.
-Each holding represents its own risk independent of other holdings, where a person responsible for the company has main responsibility for a holding.
+Each holding represents its own risk independent of other holdings.
+The person responsible for the holding has responsibility for the company.

 The risks that are identified, both by the companies and by Ratos, regarding financial reporting are communicated monthly by the person responsible for the company and the accounts/finance function to the CEO, who in turn reports to the Board.
 Holdings' application of IFRS in reporting to Ratos is followed up in conjunction with quarterly accounts.
-Ahead of an acquisition a due diligence examination of the company is performed, which includes an analysis of the accounting consequences and a review of capital structure and a financial risk analysis.
+Ahead of an acquisition a due diligence examination of the